cjherman6/capstone/README.md

 ![conv-layer](https://s3.amazonaws.com/capstone-bucket-galvd83/readme/layer6.png)

-This is project does the same on 120 labels (dog breeds) and that's how we go from this:
+This project does the same on 120 labels (dog breeds) and that's how we go from this:

 ![doggo1](https://s3.amazonaws.com/capstone-bucket-galvd83/readme/dog2.jpeg)